AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 Examples:

 * `sessionadd 1 d/Monday t/16:00 dur/02:00 s/Mathematics p/40`
-Adds a 2-hour Monday 4 PM Mathematics session with a price of $40 for the tutor (at index 1) and their matched student.
+Adds a 2-hour Monday 4 PM Mathematics session with a price of $40 for the person (at index 1) and their matched counterpart.

 * `sessiondelete 1`
-Deletes the existing session for the tutor (at index 1) and their matched student.
+Deletes the existing session for the person (at index 1) and their matched counterpart.

 ### Deleting a person : `delete`